mattzcarey/code-review-gpt/README.md

 Run `code-review-gpt` in the root directory of a git repository.

+### Commands

+- `code-review-gpt review` - Runs the code review on the staged files.
+- `code-review-gpt configure` - Runs a setup tool to configure the application.

+### Options

+- `--ci` - Runs the application in CI mode.
+This will use the BASE_SHA and GITHUB_SHA environment variables to determine which files to review.
+It will also use the GITHUB_TOKEN environment variable to create a comment on the pull request with the review results.

+- `--model` - The model to use for the review.
+Defaults to `gpt-4`.
+You can use any openai model you have access to.

 ## Roadmap

 - [ ] Make a more clever way to find the exact code to review
 - [ ] VSCode extension
-- [ ] Use some embeddings and vector store to build a knowledge graph
+- [ ] Use some embeddings and vector store to build a knowledge graph of the repo to make better suggestions
 - [ ] Prompt engineering to refine the prompt
-- [ ] Support different LLMs
+- [ ] Support different LLMs...
+Private, HuggingFace, Azure etc.
-- [ ] Cash in on the cloud offering
+- [ ] Build out the cloud offering

 ## Sponsors ❤️